Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - Evidence of the utterance, doing or showing of any indication of hostility towards the victim.
 The evidence should be as particular as possible as to the terms of the indication of hostility.

-- Alternatively and/or additionally, evidence that the offender either knew or presumed that the victim identified with a particular sexual orientation or transgender identity.
+- Alternatively and/or additionally, evidence that the offender either knew or presumed that the victim identified with a particular sexual orientation or was transgender.

 - Evidence that the demonstration of hostility relied upon was more or less contemporaneous with the conduct element of the offence, or that it can immediately be related to it in time.

-In addition, evidence of some malevolence towards the victim based on his or her actual or presumed sexual orientation or transgender identity, although not necessary, will be useful.
+In addition, evidence of some malevolence towards the victim based on his or her actual or presumed sexual orientation or being or presumed to be transgender, although not necessary, will be useful.
 This need not necessarily be contemporaneous to the substantive offence.

-It should be noted that mere evidence of the commission of the substantive offence against a person identified with a particular sexual orientation or transgender identity. will not suffice.
+It should be noted that mere evidence of the commission of the substantive offence against a person identified with a particular sexual orientation or who is transgender, will not suffice.
 That is not to say that it is irrelevant: evidence of the commission of an assault offence or one that involves the use or threat of violence may well be good evidence of the relevant hostility being present or demonstrated.
-Typically however there will be another explanation for the commission of the offence and so further evidence of a specific, express demonstration of hostility based on presumed or actual sexual orientation or transgender identity will be required.
+Typically however there will be another explanation for the commission of the offence and so further evidence of a specific, express demonstration of hostility based on presumed or actual sexual orientation or on the victim being or presumed to be transgender will be required.

 The elements to be satisfied are that:

-- The offender can be shown to harbour a hostility towards a person or persons who are of, or are presumed to be of, a particular sexual orientation or transgender identity.
+- The offender can be shown to harbour a hostility towards a person or persons who are of a particular sexual orientation or who are transgender.

-- At least one reason why the offender committed the offence was his hostility towards that person or such persons who are or are perceived to be of a particular sexual orientation or transgender identity i.e. his purpose or incentive for committing the substantive offence included that hostility, even if it was also motivated by other reasons.
+- At least one reason why the offender committed the offence was his hostility towards persons who are or of a particular sexual orientation or who are transgender; i.e. his purpose or incentive for committing the substantive offence included that hostility, even if it was also motivated by other reasons.
 It need not be shown that it was his sole or main motivation.

 - It need not necessarily be the case that the immediate victim of the offence actually identifies as lesbian, gay, bisexual or transgender.
 Indeed, it is not necessary that there is one, or more than one, individual victim of the offence, provided that the directed hostility is one of the motivations.
 For example, an offence may be directed at: